Taaseen71/ReadIt-Blog/README.md

 #### Component Breakdown

-> Use this section to go into further depth regarding your components, including breaking down the components as stateless or stateful, and considering the passing of data between those components.
+> This section to goes into further depth regarding your components, including breaking down the components as stateless or stateful, and considering the passing of data between those components.

 |  Component   |    Type    | state | props | Description                                                      |
 | :----------: | :--------: | :---: | :---: | :--------------------------------------------------------------- |